McGillX/edx_data_research/mongod_to_csv.md

 There are two different types of document structures in a .mongo file.
 They differ by _type ``Comment`` or ``Comment_Thread``

-See edX docs on .mongo format: https://github.com/edx/edx-platform/blob/master/docs/en_us/data/source/internal_data_formats/discussion_data.rst
+See the official edX docs on .mongo format: https://github.com/edx/edx-platform/blob/master/docs/en_us/data/source/internal_data_formats/discussion_data.rst

 This command exports a .csv file with all fields of both types of document.